gmatteo/cecam_tutorial_2017/README.md

 Use the command:

-    $ which `gcc`
+    $ which gcc

-to show the location of the gcc compiler.
+to show the location of the `gcc` compiler.

+Now we are ready to start but before proceeding with the examples we have to run:

+    $ make

+in the top-level directory to compile a tiny library (`libcore.a`) we are gonna use in the different examples.
+After this step, we are ready for the the first example in the `ex_doloops` directory.